elemenohq/docs/source/index.html.md

 page | the page number you are requesting size | the number of items to be returned per page (Min: 1, Max: 100, Default: 50)

-For example, if your collection had 210 published items and you requested a `size` of 20 items per page, there would be 11 pages of results but the last page would only contain 10 items.
+For example, if your collection had 210 items and you requested a `size` of 20 items per page, there would be 11 pages of results but the last page would only contain 10 items.

 ## Collection Item